Sharvarioka/Auto_project/README.md

 You can also use online version of ros as well! <br />
 Use https://www.theconstructsim.com/develop-the-robots-of-the-future/.
 Create the account and upload the files for ros project. <br />
 To run the simulation of husky bot, I used this version where you need upload the git repo files and select empty world map with husky robot.
 Use the command rosrun t_star_turtlebot ControllerUpdateHusky.py.
+Here I have used the default world map on ros desktop and hence have provided the coordinates manually but we can use the prefix_file and suffix_file to read coordinates as well.